snoyberg/yesoddocs/book/basics.markdown

     6 getNameR name = return $ RepPlain $ toContent $ "Hello " ++ name
     7 main = basicHandler 3000 Names

 On line 4 we declare a resource pattern named NameR.
-It has two "pieces" to it: the first piece is the static piece "name", while the second is a dynamic piece matching any String.
+It has two "pieces" to it: the first is a static piece "name", while the second is a dynamic piece matching any String.
 Jumping down to line 6, we see that our handler function now takes a single argument: the name passed via the URL.
 So if you visit "/name/Michael/", Yesod will call the function getNameR with the argument "Michael".

 Another nice thing here is that you aren't limited to Strings: if you use Int instead, Yesod automatically parses the appropriate piece of the URL into an integer for you and hands it to your handler function.
-If the piece is not a valid integer, the user will be a 404 not found message.
+If the piece is not a valid integer, the user will be served a 404 not found message.

 ## The site argument